 - Adjust the amount of marinade depending on the amount of salmon that you are using.

-Pour remaining marinade into a resealable plastic bag and place salmon into the marinade.
+- Pour the remaining marinade into a resealable plastic bag and place the salmon into the marinade.
 Squeeze air out of the bag, seal, and marinate the salmon steaks for at least 1 hour (2 hours for better flavor).
 Drain and discard used marinade.